2i2c-org/docs/contribute/mvp.md

 ## Who can access it?

-(optional) If this is only available to subsets of communities or users, state which users/tiers/etc can use it.
+(optional) If this is only available to subsets of communities or users, state which users, roles, or membership/service configurations can use it.
 ```

 ## Key principles